4slimbu/limbook-api/README.md

-# Limbook Api
+# Limbook Api: 1.1.0
 ![](https://github.com/limvus/limbook-api/workflows/limbook-api-ci/badge.svg)

 Limbook api is a minimal api for creating social app like facebook or twitter.
 It has basic features like user, role and permission management plus support for posts, comments, react and friends.
-It is currently at version 1.0.
-More features will be added in the next release, so keep checking for updates.

 ** For documentation of API visit here: **